All Star Children's Foundation

 - Homicide takes an emotional toll on those still living, who are known as survivors of homicide victims.
 Survivors tend to experience prolonged grief and trauma.

-- ITTIC has created a needs assessment that is aimed at understanding what services are needed to help individuals who have lost a loved one to homicide and is currently creating a psycho-educational support group for P.E.A.C.E. that will help participants to understand traumatic grief and provide them with coping skills based off the results from this survey.
+- ITTIC created a needs assessment that is aimed at understanding what services are needed to help individuals who have lost a loved one to homicide and is currently creating a psycho-educational support group for P.E.A.C.E. that will help participants to understand traumatic grief and provide them with coping skills based off the results from this survey.

 Spectrum Human Services